Becoming TS Banking Group

 In 1978, Mick and Judy Guttau had reached a crossroads in their life together.
 Mick had served as a Cobra attack helicopter pilot in the Vietnam War during 1970-1971 and had been working at TS Bank, Treynor State Bank as it was known then, for six years.
 With young children now in their lives, and dreams of farming not materializing, Mick and Judy were given the rare opportunity to buy Treynor State Bank.
 With the help of Mick's family, who used the family farm as collateral, they transformed the small bank into the community prosperity company it is today.

-The TS Banking Group is a joint venture between Treynor Bancshares, Inc., the bank holding company of Treynor State Bank (TS Bank), and the newly formed bank holding company, TS Contrarian Bancshares, Inc. The TS Banking Group and two affiliated bank holding companies are headquartered in Treynor, Iowa, near the Omaha, Nebraska MSA.
+The TS Banking Group is a joint venture between Treynor Bancshares, Inc., the bank holding company of TS Bank, and the newly formed bank holding company, TS Contrarian Bancshares, Inc. The TS Banking Group and two affiliated bank holding companies are headquartered in Treynor, Iowa, near the Omaha, Nebraska MSA.

 A Community Prosperity Engine